auditctl(8) — Linux manual page

 fields that are valid are: uid, auid, gid, pid,

-fields will be treated as non-matching.
-It should
+be treated as non-matching.
+It should be understood

-be understood that any event originating from user
+that any event originating from user space from a

-be recorded into the audit trail.
-This means that
+into the audit trail.
+This means that the most

-the most likely use for this filter is with rules
+likely use for this filter is with rules that have

-that have an action of never since nothing has to
+an action of never since nothing has to be done to

 exclude